SelectUSA/website/events/_posts/2015-11-18-selectusa-canada-2015.md

 The EDO event participation fees for state and local economic development organizations is **$1400.00 (for 2 reps)**.

 ![Register](https://google.github.io/material-design-icons/content/svg/ic_send_24px.svg "RSVP") To register for this event, please contact [Bojan Opsenica](Bojan.Opsenica@trade.gov) or [Rick Tachuk](rtachuk@amchamcanada.ca)

+# For Canadian Companies and Investors - Free of Charge

+SelectUSA Canada provides an exclusive one-stop opportunity to find out first-hand everything you need to know about setting up or expanding a business in the United States.
+This full day program starts with a morning conference designed to provide you with vital information on the expansion process, access to funding, facilities, and a myriad of incentives, programs and services available to support your U.S. expansion plans.

+Throughout the day you will be able to network with U.S., State, and local economic development representatives and learn from subject matter experts focused on assisting your U.S. expansion.
+The afternoon will provide opportunities for one-on-one meetings with State and local representatives followed by a closing networking reception.

+SelectUSA Canada provides valuable information and access to key contacts from across the United States to help make your U.S. expansion seamless and successful.